 Also notable is the G18 attached with Akimbo with the Steady Aim perk, allowing greater firing from the hip.
-Combined with Stopping Power, Scavenger, and the aforementioned Steady Aim the player is given a nearly unending bullet hose.
+Add Stopping Power and Scavenger and the player is given a nearly unending bullet hose.

 The combination of three perks: Marathon (lets you sprint infinitely), Commando (allows you to instantly lunge forward a ridiculous distance when using the knife), and Lightweight (increases movement speed).
 Combine with the Tactical Knife attachment (which increases the speed at which you can pull out your knife), and there will always be someone running at inhuman speed and stabbing people from across the room for one-hit kills every time.
 The worst part is these three perks are unlocked by default.

 As overpowered as it, it isn't as broken as it used to be.
 Holding a Care Package marker (or a Sentry Gun/Emergency Airdrop marker, but everyone used Care Package because it's only four kills) would grant a speed increase that would stack with Lightweight.
 Effectively, you'd run at roughly 200% speed with the ability to slide ten to fifteen feet towards someone and instant kill with a knife; lunging also grants invincibility frames if your opponent doesn't shoot fast enough.
 To top it off, as you're running so damn fast, on everyone else's screen you'll be crouching while running so you're even harder to kill.

 Add the above-mentioned UMP .45 to the 'knife class', and you get a class that can not only sprint indefinitely at higher than normal speeds and lunge across rooms for instant knife kills, but that is also a credible threat at range.